 Cubes, Objects and Rope.

-It was not my intention to follow-up what happened to It was not my interestor to forrow up what happened to the cubes and objects after I'd finished handing out the cubes and objects areas in this new nanding out the cumollares but I do know what happened to some.
+It was not my intention to follow-up what happened to the cubes and objects after I'd finished handing out the cumollares but I do know what happened to some.

 Location No. 2: Mabbot Lane, off Gardiner St.

-As I was finished handing out the cumollares, some children asked what I was doing with the things some children using in the diagram.
-I told them I was leaving them after in the diagram.
-I could chom I was reaving them after me so the children grabbed the mirror cube, triangles object and rope, and went off.
+As I was finished handing out the cumollares, some children asked what I was doing with the things in the diagram.
+I told them I was leaving them after me so the children grabbed the mirror cube, triangles object and rope, and went off.

-Location No. 3: Temple St. North, outside Children's
+Location No. 3: Temple St. North, outside Children's Hospital.